-I’m doing good if I manage to get to a yoga class, when I hear the word “retreat”, my palms get sweaty and Charles Manson comes to mind, and if someone even thinks about coming close to my poop, we have much bigger problems than the color of my load.
+I’m doing good if I manage to get to a yoga class.
+When I hear the word “retreat”, my palms get sweaty and Charles Manson comes to mind, and if someone even thinks about coming close to my poop, we have much bigger problems than the color of my load.

 I don’t drink an entire glass of warm lemon water each and every morning because I like assaulting my taste buds with sour first thing in the morning.

-And for the love of little baby jesus, I don’t avoid cheese because I don’t like it.
+And for the love of little baby Jesus, I don’t avoid cheese because I don’t like it.
 I love cheese.

 I love cheese maybe more than I love my cat, Panda.
 And I heat up a hot water bottle for that cute fucker every night.
 I also put him in a cat sling so I can work and cuddle him at the same time.
 There’s something seriously wrong with me.

-The reason I do all this stuff is because there was a time in my life when I gave zero thought about what I put into my body.
+The reason that I do all this stuff is because there was a time in my life when I gave zero thought about what I put into my body.
 Kraft mac and cheese was always in my cupboard, Boston Market seemed like an acceptable place to eat, fruit wasn’t part of my diet, I would have rather poked my own eyeball out with a finger vibrator than learn about cruciferous veggies, ranch dressing was a requirement when eating cheese pizza, I would rather drink Guinness followed by shots of Jagermeister than have dinner, and I loved to smoke cigarettes with a passion.

-So I swish my coconut oil, drink my green smoothies, take it easy on the sugar, drink lemon water and green juice and avoid animal protein as a love letter to my body, in the hope that it will forgive me for the shit I’ve put it through (and at times, still put it through).
+Now I swish my coconut oil, drink my green smoothies, take it easy on the sugar, drink lemon water and green juice and avoid animal protein as a love letter to my body, in the hope that it will forgive me for the shit I’ve put it through (and at times, still put it through).

-If how I currently feel both mentally and physically is any indication of how well it’s working, I don’t think my body is holding any grudges.
+If how I currently feel both mentally and physically is any indication of how well it’s working, I don’t think that my body is holding any grudges.